 Management provides regular reports to the ARCC in relation to the risks facing Growthpoint.
 The ARCC reviews the adequacy of the risk management framework in relation to the risks faced by Growthpoint and its operations and makes appropriate recommendations to the Board.
 The ARCC also reports regularly to the Board on its activities.
-A separate risk register for Growthpoint's funds management business is maintained and reported to the Fortius Funds Management Pty Ltd (Fortius) board (a growthpoint.com.au/corporategovernance wholly owned subsidiary of Growthpoint, which oversees the governance of the Fortius managed funds) on a semi-annual basis.

-Refer to the Group's 2023
+A separate risk register for Growthpoint's funds management business is maintained and reported to the Fortius Funds Management Pty Ltd (Fortius) board (a Refer to the Group's 2023 Corporate Governance Statement for more details on the Group's risk management framework.

-Corporate Governance

-Statement for more details

-on the Group's risk management

-framework.